 In acquiring and selecting a backup solution, cost is, of course, an important concern.
-Modern online backup and cloud backup solutions offer some interesting options when you consider all the costs of implementing full offsite data protection with reasonable disaster recovery times.
+Modern disaster recovery and cloud backup solutions offer some interesting options when you consider all the costs of implementing full offsite data protection with reasonable disaster recovery times.
 Cloud backup costs can be lower than more traditional options.

 Different approaches to backup — cloud, on-site, and tape/removable media — can vary significantly, cost-wise.
 Plus you have to consider factors like your requirements for Business Continuity/Disaster Recovery.